vocdoni/ui-scaffold/README.md

 - `BUILD_PATH` Specifies the destination of built files.
 - `CUSTOM_ORGANIZATION_DOMAINS` A JSON.stringified object of custom domains mapped to organization ids, to replace the homepage with their profile page.
-- `FEATURES` A JSON.stringified object of features to be enabled/disabled.
-See [features] for more details.

 You can also start the app by prefixing these vars instead of defining your custom `.env` file: